cs23m062/cs6910_assignment2/README.md

    - weights and biases [(wandb)](https://docs.wandb.ai/?_gl=1*1lup0xs*_ga*NzgyNDk5ODQuMTcwNTU4MzMwNw..*_ga_JH1SJHJQXJ*MTcxMDY3NjQ2MS43Ny4xLjE3MTA2NzY0NjQuNTcuMC4w)
    - scikit-learn [(sklearn)](https://scikit-learn.org/stable/)
    - [matplotlib](https://matplotlib.org/)
 3. If running on colab/kaggle ignore point 1.
-It is suggested to run on your local machine to gain performance benefits.
-4. Ensure that NeuralNetworks.py and train.py are present in the same directory.
+4. If running on local host ensure CUDA is present in system else install anaconda, it provides a virtual environmanet for your codes to run
+5. There is only 1file this time so no worries.

 follow this guide to install Python in your system:
 1. Windows: https://kinsta.com/knowledgebase/install-python/#windows